Henry Garnet: Trial

 Statements regarding Jesuit-encouraged plots against Queen Elizabeth were read to the court, as well as some of the plotters' confessions.
 Garnet defended his use of equivocation with his own treatise on the doctrine.
 He had denied his conversation with Oldcorne as it was a secret, but said that in matters of faith, equivocation could never be lawful.
 When asked by Salisbury what he would do if the pope excommunicated King James, he "denied to answer".
 His defence of equivocation was scorned by Coke, who called it "open and broad lying and forswearing".

 As for Tesimond's confession, the planned assassination had not at that point happened and so Salisbury said that Garnet could easily have alerted the government.
 Salisbury attacked the idea that it had ever been made under the seal of the confessional, and claimed anyway that Garnet could have warned the authorities after his more ordinary conversation with Catesby about the death of innocents; the priest replied by saying that at the time, he did not understand the relevance of Catesby's questions.
 The Earl of Northampton said, in Latin, "quod non-prohibet cum potest, jubet" (what a man does not forbid when he can, he orders).
 Garnet's defence, that he had forbidden Catesby from proceeding, was futile.

 The jury took fifteen minutes to decide that Garnet was guilty of treason.
 He was sentenced to be hanged, drawn and quartered.

 Execution

 The day after his trial Garnet made a new statement, which he hoped would clarify his dealings with Tresham.
 He also wrote to the king, reiterating his stance on violence against a rightful monarch.
 When the government lied and told him they had captured Tesimond, he wrote an apologetic letter to the priest regarding the nature of their conversation the previous year.
 He also wrote a final letter to Anne Vaux, on 21 April, relating his lack of fortune over the previous few months.

 After about three months spent in the Tower, on Saturday 3 May 1606 Garnet was strapped to a wooden hurdle and taken by three horses to the churchyard of St Paul's.
 He wore a black cloak over his clothes and hat, and spent much of the journey with his hands together and eyes closed.
-Present in the churchyard were the Sheriff of London, Sir Henry Montague, George Abbot and John Overal.
+Present in the churchyard were the Sheriff of London, Sir Henry Montague, George Abbot, and John Overall, the Dean of St Paul's.
 When asked if he had knowledge of any further treasons, Garnet replied that he had nothing to say.

 He rejected any entreatments to abandon his faith for Protestantism, and said that he had committed no offence against the king.
 The only thing he thought he might be condemned for was for abiding by the terms of the confessional, and if by that action he had offended the king or state, he asked for forgiveness.
 The recorder announced that this was an admission of guilt, but Garnet reiterated his not guilty plea and continued to argue the point.